Eugen Wüster: Career

-Due to his research on international technical communication, the Technical Committee for Terminology Standardization of the International Organization for Standardization (ISO/TC 37) was established in 1936.

-Wüster forged the international principles of terminology standardization and contributed significantly to the foundations of the modern information society.
-The influence of Wüster's terminology ideas has been enormous especially in the medical field, where it has also given rise to a critical reaction.
+As a result of his work on international technical communication, the Technical Committee for Terminology Standardization of the International Organization for Standardization (ISO/TC 37) was established in 1936.
+Wüster coined many of the international principles of terminology standardization and contributed to the foundations of the modern information society.
+The influence of Wüster's ideas has been prominent especially in the medical field, where it has also given rise to a critical reaction.

 He taught at the University of Vienna.
 The Eugen-Wüster Archives at the University of Vienna as well as at the Esperanto Museum and Department of Planned Languages of the Austrian National Library are based on material that he bequeathed.
 The Eugene Wüster Prize for outstanding achievements in the field of terminological research has been established under the sponsorship of the Vienna University and the City of Vienna.

 Terminology

 Wüster collaborated in the compilation and publishing of the first edition of the International Electrotechnical Vocabulary, London 1938.
-The latest version of this vocabulary is available online.

 He also worked on problems of bibliography, on reform of German orthography, on the Universal Decimal Classification system, on problems in informatics.
-He was an expert concerning saws, edited a model standard dictionary using the example of Machine tools, the latest version of which is available online.
+Wüster also wrote a dictionary about mechanical tools, the latest version of which is available online.
 In 1971 Wüster initiated the founding of Infoterm, which he pro-actively supported until his death.
 He left many unpublished manuscripts on various subjects.